apache/spark/docs/spark-connect-overview.md

     /_/
 {% endhighlight %}

-By default, the REPL will attempt to connect to a locally-hosted Spark Server.
+By default, the REPL will attempt to connect to a local Spark Server.
 Run the following Scala code in the shell to see Spark Connect in action:

 {% highlight scala %}